The Friends of Thomas Greene Park

 The 2.525 acres of Thomas Greene Park came under NYC Parks jurisdiction in 1938.
 What was known as Double D Playground opened in 1935 and was renamed for local community activist Thomas Greene in 1988.
 Thomas Greene was born in Savannah in 1911, lived in the nearby Gowanus Public Housing and worked for Cornell University's New York City office.

-The Friends of Douglass Greene Park, Inc., a 501(c)(3) organization, works with community and business partners to enhance the quality of life in the area through programming & special activities for all ages, creates much needed green space, works with the NYC Parks Department to assure completion of the park’s renovation, was successful in its appeal to the NYC Council in 2010 to restore funds to keep the park’s “DD Pool” open, and advocates for the renovation and accessibility of the pool.
+The Friends of Thomas Greene Park, Inc., a 501(c)(3) organization, works with community and business partners to enhance the quality of life in the area through programming & special activities for all ages, creates much needed green space, works with the NYC Parks Department to assure completion of the park’s renovation, was successful in its appeal to the NYC Council in 2010 to restore funds to keep the park’s “DD Pool” open, and advocates for the renovation and accessibility of the pool.

 SAVE THE DATE